ayu-shhhh/nickel-screensaver-extra/README.md

 # Nickel Screensaver
 (work in progress, please come back later)

-Add the transparent screensaver feature to Kobo OS.
+Add the transparent screensaver feature to Kobo OS, similar to the one on KOReader.

 <table>
   <tbody>